Charles2k/binary_trees/README.md

   a binary search tree.
   * Returns a pointer to the new node, or `NULL` on failure.
   * If the tree is `NULL`, the value becomes the root node.
-  * The value is ignored if it is already present in the tree.
+  * The value is ignored if it is already present in BOBthe tree.

 * **26. BST - Array to BST**
   * [112-array_to_bst.c](./112-array_to_bst.c): C function that builds a binary